fudgeg/Group69-AgileWebProject/README.md

 ## Selenium Tests
 to run Selenium Tests use: pytest  tests_e2e/
+Note: These tests run reliably on Windows.
+Mac users may encounter issues.
 1. Invaid login (test_invalid_login.py)--> Verifies that logging in with incorrect credentials shows an error and denies access
 2. Signup flow (test_signup_flow.py) --> Ensures a new user can successfully sign up and is redirected to the login page.
 3. protected routes (test_upload_requires_login.py) --> Confirms that unauthenticated users are redirected to /login when trying to access the upload page.